stefitotod/Restaurant/README.md

-# Restaurant-
+# Restaurant
-A repository for my SQL project - Restaurant.
+A repository for my SQL project.